Replacing or Reissuing a Paper EE Bond

 Note: Once you receive your bonds in a TreasuryDirect account or payment for lost bonds, the original paper bonds are no longer yours.
 They belong to the U.S. government.
-If you later find the original bonds, please return them to the Bureau of the Fiscal Service at the Parkersburg, West Virginia, address listed above.
+If you later find the original bonds, please return them to the Treasury Retail Securities Site at the address above.

 - What changes do NOT require reissuing the bond?